belindamo/quartz/content/🔗/Fiction/magic.md

 “One last question,” Kal quickly responds.
 “I’m curious, if you know all of this already, why don't you do something about it yourself?”

 “My time has passed.”
-She hears him shrug.
+She feels his shrug.
 “But you are on the right path.
 The first step is always truth.
 The next place you’ll want to go to is the Artherian Capital.
 You will find more answers there.
 Goodbye.”

 It is an abrupt end to their conversation but Kal no longer senses the seer’s xi and knew that it would be pointless to continue asking questions.
 She bows and retreats, closing the door.